-PAGES’ science structure addresses key components of the Earth system: in particular, phenomena and processes that link the atmosphere, oceans, cryosphere, land surface, biosphere and society.
+The core topic of PAGES is the past.
+PAGES’ science structure addresses changes in key components of the Earth system on various timescales: in particular, phenomena and processes that link the atmosphere, oceans, cryosphere, land surface, biosphere and society.

 Atmosphere: Energy, moisture, carbon and aerosol fluxes involve the atmosphere, and atmospheric conditions are an important determinant and indicator of climate change.Their reconstruction are keys to understanding the forcing and response of the Earth system.